There are two basic types of

 to the latch side of the door, signs shall be placed on the nearest

-to the centerline of the sign, mount signs so that
+above the floor to the centerline of the sign, mount signs so

 of signage without encountering protruding objects or standing